 Move your Character Token to the In Jail space immediately!
 Do not collect 2 Coins for passing GO, and do not collect any Coins you pass or land on.
-Do not flip over a Boss card.
+Do not initiate a race.
 Your turn is over.

 While In Jail

-You may not take part in Boss Fights while In Jail.
+You may not take part in Races while In Jail.

 You may still collect rent, take part in auctions, and trade.
 Character Abilities still affect you.
 If you ever need to drop Coins while In Jail, drop them on the Just Visiting space.

 Either Pay 5 Coins to the Bank before you roll the dice for your turn.
 Then roll both dice, and take your turn as normal.
 Or